ibtj21/Hana-association-mini/README.md

 # Hana-association-mini

-This mini-project demonstrates **Association Rule Mining** using simulated transaction data.
-The **Apriori algorithm** was used to uncover frequent itemsets and generate meaningful association rules based on customer shopping behavior.
+This mini-project demonstrates *Association Rule Mining* using simulated transaction data.The *Apriori algorithm* was used to uncover frequent itemsets and generate meaningful association rules based on customer shopping behavior.

 ---

-## Simulate Transaction Data
+## 1. Simulate Transaction Data

-We created synthetic transaction data consisting of 10 transactions, each containing 2–5 items selected from a list of common grocery items.
+- *Goal:* Create at least 10 fake transactions.
+- Each transaction contains *2–5 items*.
+- Items are selected from a pool of at least *10 unique grocery items*.

-### 🔢 Python Code:
+  ### Python Code:

 ```python
 import random